-If you are an Aboriginal or Torres Strait Islander person and you dream of owning your own home or living in a private rental, then the Transitional Housing Program could be for you.
+If you are an Aboriginal or Torres Strait Islander person and aspire to own your own home or live in a private rental, then the Transitional Housing Program could be for you.

 Whether you are single or have a family, all are welcome to apply for Transitional Housing.

 The Transitional Housing Program will help you take a significant step towards realising your goals, which may include:

 - Clearing your debt and increasing your savings

 - Achieving a healthy lifestyle for you and your family

 - Owning your own home or moving into private rental.